dominiclopes/BankingApplication/readme.md

 - withdraw amount from an account
 - list transactions within a given date range for an account

-Jwt token is used for authentication and the token is been accessed by API's using http cookie
+Jwt token is used for authentication and the token is been accessed from the http header

 # Steps